The Luminaries (miniseries): Production

 British producer Andrew Woodhead optioned the novel for television in 2013, before the book had been shortlisted for the Booker Prize.
 He saw the potential for a television series in the "rich and vivid world" portrayed in the novel and in its core mystery: "What drives a human being to risk their life on a six-month sea voyage to the other side of the world in the hope of making their fortune on a gold field?"
 Catton was brought on as the screenwriter for the series, an "unusual if not entirely unheard-of" arrangement.
 She wrote hundreds of drafts of the pilot episode, but in late 2015 the BBC declined the series; she then shifted the focus to make the protagonist Anna Wetherell, a minor character in the book, and rewrote the series, which was commissioned by the BBC in mid-2016.

 In 2019, it was reported that BBC Two was producing a miniseries adaptation, to be directed by McCarthy.
 The miniseries was produced by Working Title Television and Southern Light Films for BBC Two in association with TVNZ, Fremantle, and Silver Reel, with funding from the New Zealand Film Commission.
 Catton served as showrunner with director McCarthy during filming.

 According to Condé Nast Traveler, the series was filmed at many locations in New Zealand, including the South Island's southeast coast, Hokitika on the West Coast and near Auckland.
 The Wild West-style main street of Dunedin was set in the car park of a film studio.
 Other locations included the Tawharanui Peninsula, Te Henga (Bethells Beach) (at and near the water) and a farm where the village of Hokitika and Chinatown were recreated.
 Because the Arahura River was experiencing flooding, the production shot at Crooked River.
 The scene of Anna and Emery’s arrival by boat in New Zealand was filmed at Whangaroa; a small set was built on a barge.
 Catton had insisted on the series being produced on the West Coast, as the flora and fauna there are unique.

+The production design crew, led by New Zealand-born Felicity Abbott, had to build more than 105 unique sets from scratch, to recreate the West Coast of the South Island during the gold rush of the 1860s.
+This took a year to complete.